Proximal mediation analysis: Semiparametric inference

 \subsection{Multiply robust estimation}

-We will touch on inference for $\psi$ based on nonparametric estimation of $h_1$, $h_0$, $q_1$ and $q_0$ in the Discussion.
-For now however, we will consider the setting where $L$ is high-dimensional, and parametric working models for $h_1$, $h_0$, $q_0$ and $q_1$ may be useful as a form of dimension-reduction.
+We will consider the setting where $L$ is high-dimensional, and parametric working models for $h_1$, $h_0$, $q_0$ and $q_1$ may be useful as a form of dimension-reduction.
 In that case, we show that an estimator of $\psi$ based on the efficient influence function is multiply robust, in the sense that only certain combinations of these working models need to be correctly specified in order to yield an unbiased estimator.
 To make this more concrete, consider the following semiparametric models that impose certain restrictions on the observed data distribution:

-Here, $\mathcal{M}_1$, $\mathcal{M}_2$ and $\mathcal{M}_3$ are all submodels of $\mathcal{M}_{np}$.
+Here, $\mathcal{M}_1$, $\mathcal{M}_2$ and $\mathcal{M}_3$ are all submodels of $\mathcal{M}_{sp}$.
 The proposed approach will rely on models for the confounding bridge functions, but we will show that only one of $\mathcal{M}_1$, $\mathcal{M}_2$ and $\mathcal{M}_3$ needs to hold to ensure unbiased estimation of the target parameter.

 We shall first consider how to obtain inference in the submodels $\mathcal{M}_1$, $\mathcal{M}_2$ and $\mathcal{M}_3$.
 Let $h_1(W,M,X;\beta_1)$ and $h_0(W,X;\beta_0)$ denote models for the respective bridge functions $h_1(W,M,X)$ and $h_0(W,X)$, indexed by finite-dimensional parameters $\beta_1$ and $\beta_0$.
 Likewise, $q_1(Z,M,X;\gamma_1)$ and $q_0(Z,X;\gamma_0)$ are models for the bridge functions $q_1(Z,M,X)$ and $q_0(Z,X)$ indexed by the finite-dimensional parameters $\gamma_1$ and $\gamma_0$ respectively.
 It follows from \citet{cui2020semiparametric} that one can obtain estimates $\hat{\beta}_1$, $\hat{\beta}_0$ and $\hat{\gamma}_0$ of $\beta_1$, $\beta_0$ and $\gamma_0$ as the solutions to the (respective) estimating equations: